IntelPython/numba-dpex/docs/user_guides/debugging/set_up_machine.rst

     sudo dpkg -i *.deb

-2) To install the NEO driver locally follow the commands below:
+2) To install the NEO driver locally, you need to add the path to NEO files in `LD_LIBRARY_PATH`.
+Follow the commands below:

 .. code-block:: bash